 - You can theoretically make one in Skyrim, but with a twist: there's no actual "unarmed" skill, nor are there any "fist weapons".
 Even training up one-handed weapons won't give you any useful perks.
 You need to build up your Heavy Armor stat until you unlock the "Fists of Steel", which adds your gauntlets' armor rating to the base damage of your punches, and if you find the Gloves of the Pugilist item you also gain the "Fortify unarmed" enchantment.
 After these are unlocked, you're suddenly going from long, grueling fights, to counting the seconds before the brutal kill-animations run.

-- All of the kahjiit have this sort of going on, thanks to their claws.
+- All of the Khajiit have this sort of going on, thanks to their claws.
 There are even said to be some Khajiit monks who are extra skilled at used them.
-And being a khajiit brawler in Skyrim is less painful than for other races.
+Being a Khajiit brawler in Skyrim is less painful than for other races. note

 - For all the complaints regarding the uselessness of Unarmed/Unarmored skills in The Elder Scrolls III: Morrowind, they were anything but.
 Unencumbered for maximum maneuverability, with high speed no fatigue cost strikes, a monk build could render any opponent useless from fatigue loss in the first second, then take them down at leisure.
 Their weakness was finishing an opponent due to inability to deal health damage unless the opponent was unconscious, so at times it was a tedious exercise keeping an entire room knocked down while slowly chipping away at their life.
 But the final Boss was unkillable through combat, so keeping his fatigue low was a more workable strategy than direct damage hits.